Enhancing OCR for Sino-Vietnamese Language Processing via Fine-tuned PaddleOCRv5: IV. System Implementation

 \section{IV.
 System Implementation}

 To demonstrate the practical effectiveness of the fine-tuned model, we developed an interactive demo system deployed on Hugging Face Spaces\footnote{\url{https://huggingface.co/spaces}}.
-The deployment uses a basic CPU environment (2 vCPUs, 16 GB RAM) and allows users to upload images of ancient Chinese text to obtain recognition results in real time.
+The deployment uses a basic CPU environment (2 vCPUs, 16 GB RAM) and allows users to upload images of Sino-Nom text to obtain recognition results in real time.